shreyas-chigurupati07/rufus_web_crawler/docs/Rufus_API_Docs.md

 Rufus is designed for Retrieval-Augmented Generation (RAG) systems, making it seamlessly compatible with LLM-based applications.

-⸻

 ### 7.1 Steps to Integrate Rufus in RAG
-1. Crawl & Extract Data
+1. Crawl & Extract Data:
     - Rufus scrapes content from a target website.
-2. Process & Filter Text
+2. Process & Filter Text:
     - The NLP pipeline cleans and ranks relevant content.
-3. Store in a Vector Database
+3. Store in a Vector Database:
     - Rufus outputs data in JSON format, which can be indexed in FAISS, Chroma, Weaviate, etc.
-4. Retrieve and Generate Responses
+4. Retrieve and Generate Responses:
     - When queried, embeddings are matched to the most relevant content, and responses are generated using LLMs (GPT, Claude, Gemini, etc.).

-⸻

 ### 7.2 Example RAG Flow Using Rufus + FAISS
 - Extract Data → Convert to Embeddings → Store in FAISS → Query for Contextual Retrieval